Bekacru/better-call/README.md

 # better-call

-Better call is a tiny web framework for creating endpoints that can be invoked as a normal function or mounted to a router and can be served by any web standard compatible server (like Bun, node, nextjs, sveltekit...).
+Better call is a tiny web framework for creating endpoints that can be invoked as a normal function or mounted to a router to  be served by any web standard compatible server (like Bun, node, nextjs, sveltekit...) and also can be invoked from a client using the typed rpc client.

 Built for typescript and it comes with a very high performance router based on [rou3](https://github.com/unjs/rou3).